Daniel Albrecht: Recovery

 Albrecht expectedly missed the remainder of the 2009 season but had recovered sufficiently to train with the Swiss ski team in October, less than nine months after the crash.

-Still not ready for World Cup competition, he sat out the 2010 season, missing the Winter Olympics.
+Still not ready for World Cup competition, he sat out the 2010 season, missing the Winter Olympics in Canada.

 Albrecht returned to the World Cup circuit in the giant slalom at Beaver Creek in December 2010 and finished 21st.
 Albrecht raced his first speed event of his comeback in Switzerland at Wengen in January 2011, the downhill portion of the super combined on a shortened Lauberhorn course.
 He missed a gate just after the high-speed Hannegschuss, about fifteen seconds from the finish, and safely skied off of the course.

 Knee injury

 During a training run for the Lake Louise downhill in November 2012, Albrecht crashed and suffered a dislocated left kneecap with torn ligaments, and underwent surgery in Switzerland.
 Less than a year later on 6 October 2013, he announced his retirement from racing.